daniCh8/daniCh8/README.md

 <br />
 <br />

-I am a Computer Scientist from Italy, passionate about Software Development, Computer Vision and Deep Learning.
+I am a `Computer Scientist from Italy`, passionate about `Software Development`, `Computer Vision` and `Deep Learning`.
 Here are some bullets about me:

--   🎓 I graduated with honours from Politecnico di Milano with a Bachelor's degree in Computer Science and Engineering and with a Master's Degree in Computer Science at ETH Zurich.
+-   🎓 I graduated with honours from `Politecnico di Milano` with a `Bachelor's degree` in `Computer Science and Engineering` and from `ETH Zurich` with a `Master's Degree` in `Computer Science`.
--   🏫 I worked on my Master's Thesis as a visiting student at Columbia University, in New York.
+-   🏫 I worked on my `Master's Thesis` as a visiting student at `Columbia University`, in New York.
--   👔 I currently work as a Software Engineer at UBS in Zurich.
+-   👔 I currently work as a `Software Engineer` at `UBS` in Zurich.
--   🎲 In my free time, I love going snowboarding 🏂, playing basketball 🏀 and playing the guitar 🎸.
+-   🎲 In my free time, I love going `snowboarding` 🏂, playing `basketball` 🏀 and playing the `guitar` 🎸.

 #### See you next time!